logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-explore-prometheus.md

 You can split your Explore mode screen to work faster and make quick comparisons.
 You can split the screen to work with two views side-by-side, whether Metrics-Metrics, Logs-Logs, or Logs-Metrics.  <!-- what sort of things would you display in the 2 panels, for example?  -->

-Splitting the screen is especially effective for checking how queries behave in different time ranges and even for different data sources (in the Logz.io world, a data source = a different metrics account).
+Splitting the screen is especially effective for checking how queries behave in different time ranges and even for different data sources (in the Logz.io world, a data source = a different metrics or logs account or subaccount).

 To split the screen, click the **<i class="fas fa-columns"></i> Split** button.
 If you want to sync both views so they both cover the same time range, click the **<i class="fas fa-link"></i>** button to link the views.